GwendolyneFreddy/Rodeur_Ombre/README_EN.md

 ## <a name="intro" id="intro"></a>Overview

-This mod adds a new ranger kit in the game, restricted to lawful evil or neutral evil humans, elves and half-elves.
+This mod adds a new ranger kit in the game, restricted to lawful evil or neutral evil humans, elves and half-elves.<br>

-&nbsp;

 <details><summary><ins>Kit Description</ins></summary>
 <p>